CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 [But why use Container in the first place?](https://www.youtube.com/watch?v=Gjnup-PuquQ)

 ### What it all boils down to is:
-Containers allow you to run your Software everywhere.
-You don't need to worry about Dependencies and the Operating systems.
+Containers allow you to run your software everywhere.
+You don't need to worry about dependencies and the operating systems.

 # 2. GitHub and GitHub Actions

-GitHub is the Leading Platform to Manage and Share Code and with the Introduction of GitHub Actions it provides you with a comprehensive way to Deploy your Code as well.
+GitHub is the leading platform to manage and share code.
+With GitHub Actions it provides you with a comprehensive way to deploy your code as well.

 Automating your Code Deployment makes it more reliable and repeatable.